Analyticope/Healthcare-Analysis-Project/README.md

 ### Exploratory Data Analysis

-Eda Involved Exploring HR data to answer key question, such as :
+Eda Involved Exploring Healthcare data to answer key question, such as :

-10 Key Questions This Power BI HR Project Answers:
+7 Key Questions Excel Healthcare Project Answers:

-1. What is the average salary across departments?

-2. How many employees are currently active?
+This healthcare dashboard analyzes data from 55,500 patients across various metrics:

+	-How many Patient Demographics?

+	-How many Medical Conditions: Obesity, hypertension, diabetes, and more analyzed by test results (normal, abnormal, inconclusive).

+	-Test Outcomes: Similar result patterns across genders.

-3. What is the gender breakdown of the workforce?
+	-What is the Average length of stay?

-4. What is the total cost spent on training?

-5. How many offer and rejection letters were issued?

-6. What is the race and ethnicity distribution?

-7. How does racial diversity vary across the company?

-8. How do employee ratings differ by department?

-9. What is the employee count by state?

-10. How are applications distributed by recruitment status?
+	-What is Average Billing & Insurance Provider?

+	-Interactive Filters: Gender, test results, and admission/discharge years for dynamic exploration.

 ### Data Analysis

 Tools & Features Used:

-- DAX functions for custom measures and KPIs.
+- Pivot Table and excel functions for custom measures and KPIs.

 - Power Query for data cleaning and transformation.

-- Calculated columns and measures.
+- Pivot Table use for Calculated columns and measures.

 - Custom columns and “Column by Example”.